Skip to content

 // Default: zod.

-// It's possible to use multiple validation libraries in one project.
+// It is possible to use multiple validation libraries in a project.

 // For a single library: 'zod'